 Sprague Creek Campground

-This small campground is located along the stunning shores of Lake McDonald, and some sites have lovely water views.
+The Sprague Creek Campground is a small campground located along the stunning shores of Lake McDonald.
+Some sites have lovely water views.
 If you’re a tent camper, you’ll especially love this quiet, generator-free space to soak in Glacier’s beauty!

 Open Season: Middle of May – Middle of September